 Is this what it means to be alive? she thought to herself.
 Does it mean to resist the world around me so that I can be separate from it, so that I can cough out the dirt with prejudice instead of letting it become part of me?
 When I die, does that mean that I will go back to being the dirt, the trees, the stars, and everything else I’ve resisted all my life?
 When I die, will I become Goda, too?
 And Goda, when she dies, will she…?

 Kanna lifted her head up towards the sky, no longer timid, no longer afraid to see that the world was still lightly breathing against her.

 “I must go to her,” Kanna said.

 Whether she lives or dies, I must be there to witness her.
-Because I love her, I must witness her no matter what she does.
-I must see her finally for who she is and what she is.
-Though we separated a long time ago and it may be longer still until we are that One Thing again, I must accept the truth I’ve resisted from the beginning: I am Goda.
+Because I love her, I must see her finally for who she is, underneath everything I tried to make her into, underneath both Goddess and Devil, both good and evil, both savior and tormentor.
+I must accept the truth I’ve resisted from the beginning: I am Goda.
 And I deserve to be loved as I am.

 Because all her thoughts had been exhausted, Kanna stood up without thinking that she couldn’t.
 She ran through the grass, her feet naturally falling along the trail that she had cut through the yard with Goda hours before.
 She followed the path to the giant’s paradise.
 She straddled the tiny fence and jumped over without using the gate.
 Once she was inside, she raced past all the fruits that called out to her hunger, and she pressed herself hard against the trunk of Goda’s tree.
 It too was breathing; she could feel it rising and falling against her hands like a beating heart.
 She could see little sparks in the ridges of the bark, pulsing streams of light that flowed like veins.